boochow/picovaders/README.md

-# picovader 0.1
+# picovaders 0.1
-picovader is a space invaders style game for Arduboy.
+picovaders is a space invaders-like game for Arduboy.